David’s Throne Forever

 - If they violate my commandments, I will punish them.
 (30-32)

 - My loving commitment to them will never change.
 (33 & 34)

 - Like the sun and moon, they will endure before me forever.
 (35-37)

 Although we may turn away from God in our sinfulness, he will never turn away from us because he remains faithful.

-The Davidic Covenant stands as one of four Old Testament covenants that shaped God’s relationship with his chosen people.
+The Davidic Covenant endures as one of four Old Testament covenants that shaped God’s relationship with his chosen people.
 In the Abrahamic Covenant, God unilaterally and unconditionally pledged to produce from Abraham’s offspring a people that would possess the Promised Land in perpetuity and be a blessing to the whole world (Gen. 12:1-3).
 Then, in the Mosaic Covenant, God established a conditional covenant with Israel proclaiming, in essence, “If you keep my commandments, you will prosper in the land I will give you, but if you refuse to obey me and persistently turn away to worship other gods, I will chasten you and eventually banish you from the land” (Deut.
 27 & 28).